-Trained naturalists accompany cruises in the waters near the capital, so you don't need to drive long distances to on a whale-watching tour.
+Trained naturalists accompany cruises in the waters near the capital, so you don't need to drive long distances to go on a whale watching tour in Iceland.
 Though wildlife sightings are never guaranteed, you have a good chance of spotting minke whales, humpback whales, white-beaked dolphins, and harbor porpoises.
 If you’re really lucky, you might also see killer whales, fin whales, and long-finned pilot whales.

 Your chances are increased if you visit in summer and the better weather means cruises are less likely to be postponed until the seas aren’t as rough.
 Nevertheless, even on the shortest days during the months of December and January, there is one scheduled departure each day, with six per day on the timetable for the summer months.